 9. In accordance with section 128 and section 129 of the Resource Management Act 1991, the Taranaki Regional Council may serve notice of its intention to review, amend, delete or add to the conditions of this resource consent by giving notice of review during the month of June 2010 and/or June 2016, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.

 Signed at Stratford on 16 December 2003

-For and on behalf of Taranaki Regional Council Director-Resource Management
+Director-Resource Management

-Discharge Permit Pursuant to the Resource Management Act 1991 a resource consent is hereby granted by the Taranaki Regional Council stormwater from the closed Matangara Landfill, Hawera, to groundwater and into an unnamed tributary of the Tawhiti Stream in the Tangahoe catchment at or about GR:
+Discharge Permit Pursuant to the Resource Management Act 1991 a resource consent is hereby granted by the Taranaki Regional Council